Faculty Manual

 Travel Funds

 There is a college travel fund available primarily for faculty presenting papers at academic conferences.
 Part-time faculty may qualify for these funds if the funds have not been expended for full-time faculty.
 Guidelines are available in the offices of the academic deans.
-Requests for funds should be submitted to your department chair/school director for approval at least thirty days prior to the conference.
+Requests for funds should be submitted to your department chair/college dean for approval at least thirty days prior to the conference.

 Tuition Grants

-Full-time and part-time faculty, after 90 calendar days of continuous employment, are entitled to Employee Tuition Grants (ETGs) for academic services/credit courses for themselves, their spouses, and dependent children.
-For conditions and limitations on ETGs, faculty should contact the Human Resources office on their campus.
+Full-time and part-time faculty, are entitled to Employee Tuition Grants (ETGs) for academic services/credit courses for themselves, their spouses, and dependent children.
+For conditions and limitations on ETGs, please review the ETG policy (https://www.fdu.edu/about/university-leadership-offices/human-resources/benefits/etg/).

 University Calendar

-The University Calendar can be found at the FDU website.
+The University Calendar can be found on the FDU website.
 Please familiarize yourself with the appropriate deadlines and holidays listed.

 University Core